 The species distribution is in the Eastern Cape from Somerset East and the Zuurberg to the Winterberg and Elliot to near the Lesotho border.

 The plants grow in the open in stony grassland.
-The species is not considered to be threatened in its habitat early in the twenty first century (Goldblatt and Manning, 1998; Manning, 2009; iNaturalist; http://redlist.sanbi.org).
+The habitat population is deemed of least concern early in the twenty first century (Manning, 2009; Goldblatt and Manning, 1998; iNaturalist; http://redlist.sanbi.org).